1. What is Sexual Assault in New York? | Definition and Legal Basis

 |---|---|

-| If the Allegations Are True | Cooperate with the investigation and avoid minimizing the act.
-Apologize to the victim if appropriate and advised by counsel, showing genuine remorse.
-Provide letters of character reference and submit a written statement expressing accountability.
-Consider restorative justice or counseling programs as part of a plea agreement to mitigate the penalty for forcible touching. |
+| If the Allegations Are True | Cooperate, avoid minimizing the act, and apologize if appropriate.
+Provide letters of character reference and consider counseling programs to mitigate the penalty for forcible touching. |

-| If the Allegations Are False | Immediately preserve all evidence such as texts, emails, or surveillance footage.
-Identify witnesses who can confirm your whereabouts or interactions at the time of the alleged forcible touching.
-Avoid any direct contact with the accuser.
-Work with a defense attorney to file motions to dismiss the case for lack of evidence and emphasize inconsistencies in the accuser’s statements to secure an acquittal. |
+| If the Allegations Are False | Immediately preserve all evidence (texts, emails, footage).
+Identify witnesses.
+Avoid direct contact with the accuser.
+Work with an attorney to file motions to dismiss and emphasize inconsistencies to secure an acquittal. |

-The burden of proof lies entirely with the prosecution in a forcible touching case; therefore, a thorough factual and procedural defense can often result in dismissal or a complete acquittal.
-Being acquitted of forcible touching in New York offers several legal protections, including the dismissal of criminal charges, the sealing of arrest records in misdemeanor cases, and the avoidance of inclusion on the New York Sex Offender Registry.
+The burden of proof lies entirely with the prosecution in a forcible touching case; therefore, a thorough defense can often result in dismissal or a complete acquittal.
+Being acquitted of forcible touching in New York offers several legal protections, including the dismissal of criminal charges and the sealing of arrest records, effectively clearing the accused's name of the sexual assault crime.